 When I am engaged in my work day. . .

 I try to go to daily Mass at my parish or another parish near my office when I can, but I hope to do a better job of this in the future as my day is always better after receiving Communion.
 An important part of my daily prayer is the daily examen, developed by the Jesuits.
 I place this on my iPhone calendar and am reminded five times a day to stop for a few minutes and reflect on the events and people around me and then pray.
 Each stopping point has a specific purpose and you can learn more about this helpful prayer exercise here.
 Also, I pray a blessing over my meal and invite my companions to join me.

 When I am on the go. . .

 I have found replacing radio time with prayer time to and from work has been a huge help to my sanity!
-I often pray the Morning Offering and the Angelus when I am in my car.
-This may seem strange, but I prefer to pray my Rosary when I am running the trails near my home or on the treadmill.
+I often pray the Angelus and other prayers when I am in my car.
+This may seem strange, but I prefer to pray my Rosary when I am walking the trails near my home or on the treadmill.
 I love the idea of integrating an important prayer with an important activity.
 Those on the go may also find Masstimes.org to be very helpful in finding the nearest churches for Mass and visits to the Blessed Sacrament.